davidsneighbour/hugo-head/README.md

 ### Open Search

 If you are using [`dnb-hugo-opensearch`](https://github.com/dnb-org/dnb-hugo-opensearch) then it will integrate the [required header tags](https://github.com/dnb-org/dnb-hugo-pwa#setup-layouts) automatically for you.
-Don't forget to [configure the module](https://github.com/dnb-org/dnb-hugo-opensearch#configuration) in your configuration.
+Don't forget to individually [configure the module](https://github.com/dnb-org/dnb-hugo-opensearch#configuration) in your configuration.

 ### PWA